crito/nod/README.md

     grunt  # or grunt test

-Build the `nod` distribution by running:
+Running the tests also builds the distribution.
+You can do that manually by
+running:

     grunt dist